When you buy through our links, we may earn a commission. Learn more.

 See Also: Best RV Awning Fabric Replacement (Electric or Manual)

-Ways To Protect Your Slide Out Topper From The Wind
+Ways To Protect an RV Slide-Out Topper From The Wind

 Put Something Underneath

-Probably the fastest way to help keep the flapping noise to a minimum and help keep your slide out toppers from being shredded is to put something between the slide out roof and the awning.
+The fastest way to help keep the flapping noise to a minimum and help keep RV slide-out toppers from being shredded is putting something between the slide out roof and the awning.

 One of the simplest and most popular ways to do this is with an inflatable beach ball (click to view on Amazon).

-It seems too simple to work but for some, just a little bit of extra tension in medium winds is all it takes to stop the flapping.
+It seems too simple to work, but for some, just a little extra tension in medium winds is all it takes to stop the flapping.

 Note that the beach balls and foam pieces can fly away in the right amount of wind.
 I only suggest this method for medium amounts of wind and rain.